 People love International Financial Centre (IFC), but the skyscraper that stands out the most for me is the Hong Kong’s Bank of China Tower (78 stories).
 It’s an architectural wonder.

-American-born Chinese architect Ieoh Ming Pei (aka IM Pei, or Bei Yuming), who’s best known for the modernization of the Louvre museum in Paris, France.
+American-born Chinese architect Ieoh Ming Pei (aka IM Pei, or Bei Yuming) designed it.
+Pei is best known for the modernization of the Louvre museum in Paris, France.
 He also did the John F. Kennedy Library and the Rock and Roll Hall of Fame in Cleveland, Ohio.
 In NYC, he did the Jacob Javits Center.

-The Bank of China Tower skyscraper might be the most recognisable skyscraper in Central, Hong Kong.
-When it was completed, the Bank of China Tower was the tallest building in Hong Kong, the tallest in Asia, and the tallest outside the United States.
+The BoC Tower skyscraper might be the most recognizable skyscraper in Central, Hong Kong.
+When it was completed, it was the tallest building in Hong Kong, the tallest in Asia, and the tallest outside the United States.

 Video gamers – you may recognize it from Sim City 3000 and Sim City 4.

 Check out the skyline on New Year’s Eve.
 It’s awesome!
 The BoC building lights up in cool designs.
 The IFC shoots fireworks from the side.
 Hong Kong is one of the top NYE fireworks displays in the world!
 Perhaps only Taiwan and Sydney rival it.

 Best New Year’s Eve photos from around the world

 Where’s your favorite skyline in the world?
 I live in New York, so I appreciate skylines that have particularly unique features.

 One of my other favorite buildings I’ve come across was the Bahrain WTC, with wind turbines integrated between twin towers.